List of countries and territories where French is an official language

 Countries with French as an official language:

 French is an official de jure language in 26 independent nations and 10 subnational territories, making it one of the most geographically widespread languages after English and tied with Arabic.
 Overall, it is also used as a de jure or de facto official, secondary, or cultural language in about 50 states and territories.
-It is the 22nd most natively spoken language in the world, and the 6th most spoken by total number of speakers; this disparity reflects the fact that in most countries French serves primarily as a lingua franca or administrative language rather than as a native tongue, which is widespread in only five countries and territories (Note: French is spoken as a mother tongue by the majority of the population, in descending order, in France, Canada (Quebec), Belgium (Wallonia and the Brussels-Capital Region), western Switzerland (Romandy) and Monaco.).
-The following is a list of sovereign states and territories where French is an official or de facto language.
+It is the 22nd most natively spoken language in the world, and the 6th most spoken by total number of speakers; this disparity reflects the fact that in most countries French serves primarily as a lingua franca or administrative language rather than as a native tongue, which is widespread in only five countries and territories.
+(Note: French is spoken as a mother tongue by the majority of the population, in descending order, in France, Canada (Quebec), Belgium (Wallonia and the Brussels-Capital Region), western Switzerland (Romandy) and Monaco.)
+The following is a list of sovereign states and territories where French is an official language.